 Q85.
 Explain what CTR is?

 Ans.
-In search engine optimisation, CTR (Click-through Rate) is calculated by dividing the number of times a link emerges on a search engine result page by the number of times it is clicked by users.
+In search engine optimization, CTR (Click-through Rate) is calculated by dividing the number of times a link emerges on a search engine result page by the number of times it is clicked by users.

 It is determined as the higher number of clicks, the higher will be the CTR.
 Therefore, it is one of the important metrics in PPC ads which helps the users to measure the results and finds how adequate the campaigns are.